 How to use absolute reference

 The key is the dollar sign: $.
-If you want to fix rows or columns insert a dollar sign before the row or column id.
+For example, insert a dollar sign before the row or column id if you want to fix rows or columns.

 Let us see an example of how the absolute reference works for cell B1:

 You can apply it for a range (like B6:B8) too: